saltict/availproject.github.io/docs/about/explorer.md

 ## Introduction

-The [<ins>Kate Testnet Explorer</ins>](https://kate.avail.tools/) serves as a powerful interface for interacting with the Avail network.
+The [<ins>Goldberg Testnet Explorer</ins>](https://kate.avail.tools/) serves as a powerful interface for interacting with the Avail network.
 Whether you're a developer, a validator, or an end-user, the explorer provides you with the tools to inspect network activities, manage accounts, and participate in governance.
 This guide will walk you through its key features.

 ### Quick Navigation